CRNA Salary 2026: Nurse Anesthetist Pay, Hourly Rates, and Locum Income

 CRNA Career Trajectory

-Leadership roles (chief CRNA, department director) or clinical faculty diversify income; top-of-band locum rates go to experienced CRNAs with documented subspecialty skills
+• Late career (15+ years): Experienced CRNAs who combine clinical work with leadership (chief CRNA, department director) or education (clinical faculty) can diversify income.
+Top-of-band locum rates tend to go to experienced CRNAs with documented subspecialty skills and strong facility references.

 Barton insight: